itvgenomics/pimba_smk/README.md

 bash pimba_smk_tax.sh -r 16S-RDP -t 8 -c config/config_tax.yaml -d .
 ```

-- "-r": PIMBA execution mode; specify the name of the marker gene (and consequently the database) to be used, choosing from 16S-SILVA, 16S-GREENGENES, 16S-RDP, 16S-NCBI, ITS-FUNGI-NCBI, ITS-FUNGI-UNITE, ITS-PLANTS-NCBI, or COI-NCBI.
-For a custom database, include the path to the directory where the database is stored instead of the marker gene.
+- <p align="justify">"-r": PIMBA execution mode; specify the name of the marker gene (and consequently the database) to be used, choosing from 16S-SILVA, 16S-GREENGENES, 16S-RDP, 16S-NCBI, ITS-FUNGI-NCBI, ITS-FUNGI-UNITE, ITS-PLANTS-NCBI, or COI-NCBI.
+For a custom database, include the path to the directory where the database is stored instead of the marker gene.</p>
 - "-t": number of processors.
 - "-c": the path to the config file.
 - "-d": the path to the working directory.

+---

 # 5. PIMBA Curate

-**PIMBA Curate** is a module of **PIMBA 3.0** developed to standardize, validate, and curate taxonomic assignments generated after the BLAST-based identification step.
-The workflow integrates OTU/ASV abundance tables, representative sequences, BLAST results, and reference taxonomy databases into a standardized output suitable for downstream analyses and manual taxonomic validation.
+<p align="justify">**PIMBA Curate** is a module of **PIMBA 3.0** developed to standardize, validate, and curate taxonomic assignments generated after the BLAST-based identification step.
+The workflow integrates OTU/ASV abundance tables, representative sequences, BLAST results, and reference taxonomy databases into a standardized output suitable for downstream analyses and manual taxonomic validation.</p>

-The module supports both **OTU** and **ASV** workflows and automatically detects the input type from sequence identifiers.
-It also supports both **single-hit** and **multi-hit** taxonomic assignment modes.
+<p align="justify">The module supports both **OTU** and **ASV** workflows and automatically detects the input type from sequence identifiers.
+It also supports both **single-hit** and **multi-hit** taxonomic assignment modes.</p>

----

 ## 5.1.
 Supported databases